peterRomanDev/tic-tac-toe/README.md

 Good luck and have fun!

 ## How To Start The Game

-To start playing Tic Tac Toe, all you have to do is to click on this link: <https://peterroman.codes/tic-tac-toe>.
+To start playing Tic Tac Toe, all you have to do is to clone the repository by running `git clone https://github.com/peterRomanDev/tic-tac-toe.git` and open the `index.html` file in the browser.

 In the main menu, each player can choose a name which is referenced throughout the game to see whose turn it is, and a sign, which can be placed in the grid.
 Click the "Start Game" button once the information is filled.